AdobeDocs/experience-manager-65.es-ES/help/sites-authoring/basic-handling.md

 * Navegación por teclado

-   Puede navegar por un sitio web utilizando únicamente el teclado.
-Esto utiliza la funcionalidad estándar del navegador de la **tecla TAB** (u **OPT+TAB**) para desplazar al usuario entre los elementos de la página que se pueden *enfocar*.

-   En la consola **Sitios** hay una opción agregada para **Omitir al contenido** principal.
-Esto se hace visible a medida que se *tabulan* las opciones de encabezado y acelera la navegación permitiéndole omitir los elementos estándar en la barra de herramientas (producto) y llevándolo directamente al contenido principal.
+   Puede navegar por un sitio web utilizando solo el teclado.
+This uses the standard browser functionality of the **TAB** key (or **OPT+TAB**) to move you between elements on the page that are *focusable*.

+   En la consola **Sites** hay una opción agregada para **Omitir al contenido principal**.
+This becomes visible as you *tab* through the header options, and speeds your navigation by allowing you to skip the standard elements in the (product) toolbar and taking you directly to the main content.

    ![bh-30](assets/bh-30.png)

-   >[!NOTE]
-   >
-   >El **paso al contenido** principal está disponible en [AEM 6.5 Service Pack 5](https://helpx.adobe.com/experience-manager/update-releases-roadmap.html) y versiones posteriores.

 ## Acceso a la Ayuda {#accessing-help}